siliconcompiler/siliconcompiler/docs/reference_manual/appendix/dashboard_how_to_guide.rst

 ============

 The next tab you can select is the manifest tab.
 This displays the manifest after it has been filtered through to make it more readable.
-More specifically, if the 'pernode' value of the leaf of the Schema is 'never', the value of the leaf is the value of the leaf['node']['global']['global']['value'].
+More specifically, if the pernode value of the leaf of the Schema is :term:`pernode='never'`, the value of the leaf is the value of the leaf['node']['global']['global']['value'].
 If there is no value for that, then it is the value of the leaf['node']['default']['default']['value'].
-Outside of that, the nodes will be concatenated, or if the step and index is 'default' and 'default' or 'global' and 'global', the node will be 'default' or 'global', respectively.
+Outside of that, the nodes will be concatenated, or if the step and index is :term:`step='default'` and :term:`index='default'` or :term:`step='global'` and :term:`index='global'`, the node will be :term:`node='default'` or :term:`node='global'`, respectively.

-To view the manifest, click the arrow on the dictionary (Arrow A).
-The search bars will return partial matches for either the keys (Arrow B in image below) or the values (Arrow C in image below).
+To view the manifest, click the arrow on the dictionary (arrow A).
+The search bars will return partial matches for either the keys (arrow B in image below) or the values (arrow C in image below).
 Press enter to search.
 If you do not want to search, delete any text in the search bars and press enter.
-You may download the JSON as you view it at any point (Arrow D in image below).
+You may download the JSON as you view it at any point (arrow D in image below).
 The name of the file generated is "manifest.json".
-You can view the raw manifest by clicking the checkbox to the right of the search bar (Arrow E in image below).
+You can view the raw manifest by clicking the checkbox to the right of the search bar (arrow E in image below).

 .. image::  ../../_images/dashboard_images/dashboard_manifest.png